New York Weather: 6/1 Evening Forecast

-Saturday cools off to the low 60s, with a chance of thunderstorms returning Sunday and temperatures going into the upper 70s.
-CBS2's John Marshall reports.
+John Marshall reports.
+Overnight cools off to the low 60s, with a chance of thunderstorms returning Sunday and temperatures going into the upper 70s.

 New York Weather: 6/1 Evening Forecast